waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Received POKéGEAR from Mom.
 - Received a BERRY from a man on Route 30.
 - Received 5 POKé BALLS from a scientist in Elm's Lab.
-- Traded a Bellsprout for an Onix in Violet City.
+- Traded a Bellsprout for an Onix (ROCKY) in Violet City.
 - Received HM05 (Flash) from the Elder in Sprout Tower.

 ### Observed Movesets